 The following video explains more about the damage meat and fish farming is doing to our lovely green planet:

 2. Convenience food and ready meals

 Instead of relying on a meal-in-a-box, try expanding your recipe repertoire.
-There are many quick and simple recipes that can be fully prepared and cooked in around the same time as it takes to heat up a convenience meal.
-Plus, you’ll know exactly what goes in to your meal.
+Many quick and simple recipes can be fully prepared and cooked in around the same time as it takes to heat a convenience meal.
+Plus, you’ll know exactly what goes into your meal.
 No excess salt or hydrogenated fats for you!

 However, if you do purchase convenience food, you can help negate the environmental impact by recycling the packaging.
 Cardboard and most plastic containers can be recycled – just be sure to wash the containers first.